 MacKenzie DeLoren, BS/MS, OTR/L

-MacKenzie fell in love with working with children with special needs in high school, and hasn’t stopped loving this work since then.
-She completed her Bachelor’s to Master’s program in Occupational Therapy at San Jose State University in 2013.
+Mackenzie fell in love with working with children with special needs in high school, and hasn't stopped loving this work since then.
+She completed her Bachleor's to Master's program in Occupational Therapy at San Jose State University in 2013.
 After internships in geriatrics, she returned to pediatrics, first as a school-based therapist working with people with disabilities ages 3 to 22, and then in a private clinic.
-She has received training in Handwriting Without Tears, Cognitive-Behavioral Therapy, the DIR/Floortime model, the Toolbox socio-emotional curriculum, Reiki levels I and II, autism as a psychomotor regulation disorder (combining Neurologic Music Therapy and Sensory Integration), and is currently on track to become a registered yoga teacher.
+She has received training in Handwritting Without Tears, Cognitive-Behavioral Therapy, the DIR/Floortime model, the Toolbox socio-emotional cirriculum, Reiki levels I and II, austim as a psychomotor regulation disorder (combining Neurologic Music Therapy and Sensory Integration) and Brazelton Touchpoints Individual Level Certified.
+She achieved her 200-hour certification for teaching yoga in February 2017, and is currently working with Reiki Master Kathy Lorenzato of UC Davis Medical Center to achieve her level III Reiki Mastery certification.
 She firmly believes that the relationship is the cornerstone of any therapeutic change.